MSc Advanced Professional Practice Musculoskeletal Neuroscience

 This is one of the specialised pathways of the MSc Advanced Professional Practice.

-Scheduled to start in September 2018, our new MSc in Musculoskeletal Neuroscience enables you to be at the centre of neuroscience application, providing you with the opportunity to enhance your knowledge and understanding in neuroscience relevant to patient management.
+Our MSc in Musculoskeletal Neuroscience enables you to be at the centre of neuroscience application, providing you with the opportunity to enhance your knowledge and understanding in neuroscience relevant to patient management.
 A self-directed course, this pathway includes three core clinical neuroscience units:

 • Neuropathology and Pathophysiology